MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ## Installing the Power Query SDK

-Install the new Visual Studio Code Power Query SDK from the [Visual Studio Code section of the Visual Studio Marketplace](https://aka.ms/powerquerysdk).
+Install the Visual Studio Code Power Query SDK from the [Visual Studio Code section of the Visual Studio Marketplace](https://aka.ms/powerquerysdk).
 Select **Install** to install the SDK.

 ## Connector development process